 Biohabitats began by assessing the site.
 This included field reconnaissance, data review, site survey, and watershed delineation.
 Biohabitats then developed restoration concepts and prepared a design alternatives report to recommend and justify the most feasible and efficient solution.
 Informed by feedback from DOEE, Biohabitats produced a semi-final design package and detailed site information report and then a final design package with a construction cost estimate and specifications.
 A regenerative stormwater conveyance approach was used for both sites.
 Designs featured a series of large, steep boulder cascades and shallow pools to stabilize the system and dissipate stormwater energy while also improving adjacent wetlands and riparian areas.
 The team also procured all necessary permits.

-The Biohabitats team will construct the restoration in the summer of 2023 and conduct several years of post-construction maintenance and monitoring.
-This restoration helps advance DOEE’s efforts to reduce flooding and erosion in residential city areas through updated and sustainable stormwater management controls.
-Combined, the two efforts restore stability and function to 1,300 feet of stream.
+After constructing the restoration, the Biohabitats team conducted several years of post-construction maintenance and monitoring.
+This project helped advance DOEE’s efforts to reduce flooding and erosion in residential city areas through updated and sustainable stormwater management controls.
+Combined, the two efforts restored stability and function to 1,300 feet of stream.

 TAGS